huydoan2/migration-reports/README.md

 In terminal, at project root directory, run `npm install`.

 # Run
+Make sure the database containers are running and listening to requests.

 In terminal, at project root directory, run `npm run start`.

 # Test